lesp/MakerAdvent2024/Day 10/readme.md

 ## 🎯 Project Overview

 **Day 10 Sending a photo to ntfy.sh:**
-The goal today is to send a photo, captured using a Raspberry Pi Camera, to ntfy.sh using Node-RED
+The goal today is to send a photo, captured using a Raspberry Pi Camera, to ntfy.sh using Node-RED.

+Here is a [video](https://youtu.be/xtkpPKeXc8s) showing how the project works.

 ---